wd15/extremefill2D/README.md

  * Pylsmlib 0.1
  * Scikit-fmm dev version `78a243dd9d`

-## Citing the Notebooks and Images
+## Citing the Notebooks and Figures

-The plan is to either add a citable DOI for the entire project or for each individual notebook via Figshare.
+The plan is to either add a citable DOI for each individual notebook using Figshare.

 ## AMI

-An Amazon Machine Image of the software to reproduce the simulations and build the figures will be launched soon.
+An Amazon Machine Image of the entire stack to reproduce the images and simulations will be launched soon.

 ## Authors